Linapear/blockchain-class/Readme.md

-# Activate Virtual Environment (Optional but Recommended):
+# Activate Virtual Environment:
-It's a good practice to create and activate a virtual environment for your project before installing any packages.
-This helps isolate your project's dependencies from the global Python environment.
+Create and activate a virtual environment for the project before installing any packages.
+This helps isolate the project's dependencies from the global Python environment.
 ```
 # Create a virtual environment (Python 3)
 python3 -m venv venv